-“Candidacy” is the process of preparation and formation leading to the ordained ministry of Word and Sacrament, the consecrated ministry of diaconal minister or deaconess, or the commissioned ministry of associate in ministry.
-If you have any questions about candidacy, please contact Susan Marone, AIM, Associate to the Bishop at 605/274-4022 or Crystal McCormick, Candidacy and Mobility Office Coordinator at 605/274-4024.
+“Candidacy” is the process of preparation and formation leading to the ordained Ministry of Word and Sacrament or the commissioned Ministry of Word and Service.
+If you have any questions about candidacy, please contact Deacon Susan Marone, Associate to the Bishop at 605-274-4022 or Crystal McCormick, Candidacy and Mobility Office Coordinator at 605-274-4024.

 Introduction to Candidacy in the ELCA

-Candidacy in the Evangelical Lutheran Church in America is the churchwide process of preparation and formation leading to approval for the public ministries of this church: commissioned associate in ministry, consecrated deaconess or diaconal minister, or ordained pastor.
+Candidacy in the Evangelical Lutheran Church in America is the churchwide process of preparation and formation leading to approval for the public ministries of this church: commissioned deacon, or ordained pastor.
 Candidacy invites an active partnership of candidate, congregation, synod, seminary, and the Division for Ministry.
 The South Dakota Synod and the Candidacy Committee will walk beside you during your journey through Candidacy.

 How To Get Started: